chingdaotze/actuarial-model/docs/source/tutorial_pt2.rst

   This is the meat and potatoes of the modeling framework.
 It contains:

   * Modeling framework logic and source code.
-  * Models and model logic build on top of the modeling framework.
+  * Models and model logic built on top of the modeling framework.

 - **\\venv**